Click the images to see them larger above!

 Get the facts about Ewing Sarcoma and how our research projects are making a difference.Learn More »

 It’s tough to find a sport that Cameron (his family also calls him Cam) doesn’t love.
 Still, he has his favorites, including baseball, basketball and wrestling.
-Beyond athletics Cam also loves animals, especially pandas, panda bears and penguins.
+Beyond athletics Cam also loves animals, especially pandas, koala bears and penguins.
 At home, he gets to snuggle on the couch with his dog, Sadie, and cat, Oreo.
 His wide-ranging interests also include singing, dancing and playing Roblox.

 Their journey started with an itch to scratch.
 After attending a community day event in Quakertown, PA, Cam started complaining about a bug bite on his left upper leg.
 They figured some anti-itch cream would solve the problem, and then they went about their lives.
 Occasionally, he would complain about it, but Cam’s parents figured it just needed time to heal.

 Fast forward to the end of June 2018.
 Cam’s mom, Kristina, noticed a large lump on his leg where he thought he got bit.
 They were due for a well visit the next day, so they brought it up to their doctor.
 She sent them to a general surgery doctor at Children’s Hospital of Philadelphia (CHOP).
 After meeting with him, they decided to wait things out and to see if it was just fluid build-up.

 Instead, Cameron’s lump, which he nicknamed Sparky, would not go away.
 After an ultrasound, doctors confirmed it was a solid mass that should come out.
 Three days after his surgery in August, his parents heard the four words that would change their lives forever: “Your child has cancer.”
 They met with doctors at CHOP to learn about Cam’s treatment plan for his Ewing sarcoma.